 If we really believe that God saves us, we're coming upon a time when our belief in eternal life and our faith that God has our salvation well in hand will be surely tested.
 It will be hard for those of us who harbor a sneaking suspicion that this life is all there is and that God's promises are nothing more than a mass delusion, opiate of the people, psychological crutch with no basis in fact.
 It should come as no surprise when we see some of our number leaping over the side, unable to take it anymore.

 Meanwhile, some of us will be laughing, not at the loss of our comrades, of course, but at the pathetically transparent attempts by the devil to make our heart's fail with fear.

-I recently had been saying some terrible things about me.
+I recently found out that someone had been saying some terrible things about me.
 At first, my reaction was to work up into a rage over it.
 "Why how could.....I mean......after I....I will never....."
 You know the kind of thing that I wanted to say.

 Then, I laughed.

 I remember once how Ronald Reagan, in a presidential debate, responded to distortions of his record by his opponent.
 "There you go again..." he laughed.
 It wasn't so much what he said, it was that bemused chuckle that people remember.
 It was so powerful a thing to do that nobody remembers the point Jimmy Carter was trying to make.
 It wasn't so much the words Reagan said as the way he chuckled when he said them that disarmed his opponent.